baasbox/docs/SDK/iOS/ios_sdk.rst

 The BaasBox SDK supports file upload and download.
 To manipulate a file you use the ``BAAFile`` class.
 To initialize an instance you need ``NSData``.
-For example, if you want a ``BAAFile`` to represent an image you can do it as follows.
+For example, if you want a ``BAAFile`` to represent an image you can do as follows.

 .. code-block:: objective-c